emiliolehoucq/predictive-modeling-workshop/README.md

 # Statistical Learning (Predictive Modeling) in R

-Over the course of three days, we'll be covering some basics of statistical learning or predictive modeling.
-We'll cover shrinkage methods (Lasso and Ridge regression), tree-based methods (boosted trees and random forests), and single-layered neural networks.
-We'll focus on how to implement the methods in R, rather than the methods themselves.
-You should at least know the methods.
+Over the course of three days, we'll be covering some common models in statistical learning/predictive modeling: shrinkage methods (Lasso and Ridge regression), tree-based methods (boosted trees and random forests), and single-layered neural networks.

+We'll focus on how to implement the models in R, rather than the methods themselves.
+I assume you know the models.

-I'll show how to implement them for regression.
+I'll show how to implement the models for regression.
 However, the classification version is easy to change and I included notes on how to do it.

-At the same time, we'll cover model tuning and validation--some days through a validation set approach and k-fold cross validation.
-Some days we'll use for loops, while others we'll use map functions.
-To get the full set of skills (which you can also use with other methods), you'd need to attend the three days.
+We'll also cover model tuning and validation--some days through a validation set approach and others through k-fold cross validation.
+We'll use various tools to implement it.
+To get the full set of skills (which you can also use with other models), you'd have to attend the three days.

 ## Software

-You'll need R and XXXXX.
+You'll need R and `tidyverse`, `janitor`, `robustHD`, `skimr`, `ggcorrplot`, `glmnet`, `glmnetUtils`, `ranger`, `vip`, `pdp`, `xgboost`, `nnet`, `caret`, `ALEPlot`.

-We'll be using the last version of R and all of the packages.
-Please make sure they are updated.
+There are other implementations of some of the models we'll cover in R. I included another package for boosted trees and another for neural networks in the notes.

 ## Data

-We'll be using the [Online News Popularity Data Set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) and the [clickstream data for online shopping Data Set](https://archive.ics.uci.edu/ml/datasets/clickstream+data+for+online+shopping) from the UCI Machine Learning Repository.
+We'll be using the [Online News Popularity Data Set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) for the explanations and the [clickstream data for online shopping Data Set](https://archive.ics.uci.edu/ml/datasets/clickstream+data+for+online+shopping) for the exercises.
 Since they have a quite large number of observations to run models during the sessions, we'll take subsamples of them, as indicated in the lecture notes.

 ## Resources